rossajmcd/dotfiles-totem/README.md

 * Install any modules you like the look of or build your own, (see dotfiles-totem-portable as an example).
 * Create a ~/.localzsh file to include your modules
     * source $HOME/.dotfiles-my-module/zsh/zsh.init
+* Backup any existing ~/.zshrc
+* Copy the .zshrc.sample file at the root of this project to ~/.zshrc